release-engineering/iib/README.md

 * `iib_log_level` - the Python log level for `iib.workers` logger.
 This defaults to `INFO`.
 * `iib_organization_customizations` - this is used to customize aspects of the bundle being regenerated.
 The format is a dictionary where each key is an organization that requires customizations.
-Each value accepts the keys `csv_annotations`, `package_name_suffix`, and `registry_replacements`.
-The `csv_annotations` value is a dictionary where each key is the annotation to set on the ClusterServiceVersion files, and the value is a Python template string of the value to be set.
+Each value accepts the optional keys `csv_annotations`, `package_name_suffix`, and `registry_replacements`.

+  * The `csv_annotations` value is a dictionary where each key is the annotation to set on the ClusterServiceVersion files, and the value is a Python template string of the value to be set.
     IIB only substitutes `{package_name}` in the template string.
-The `package_name_suffix` value is a string of a suffix to add to the package name of the operator.
+  * The `package_name_suffix` value is a string of a suffix to add to the package name of the operator.
-  The `registry_replacements` value is a dictionary where the keys are the old registries to replace and the values are the registries to replace the old registries with.
+  * The `registry_replacements` value is a dictionary where the keys are the old registries to replace and the values are the registries to replace the old registries with.
 This replaces the registry in all the ClusterServiceVersion files.

   Here is an example that ties this all together:

   ```python
   iib_organization_customizations = {